a544jh/WebVn/README.md

 - Redux-inspired immutable state management
 - Rendering and UI code directly against browser DOM APIs, no frameworks or libraries involved.
 (Experiments with React & others still left in the repo)
+- Seen text nodes stored using custom ConsecutiveIntegerSet data structure
+- The "path" taken through the VN in the only thing persisted upon saving.
+  Full state is simulated upon loading.

 ### How to run